Tartan DahliasTartan DahliasTartan DahliasLarge flower head dahlia - TartanTartan Dahlia Tuber in Sturdy Recyclable Packaging

 Planting Companions for Tartan

-In a border, it would work well with a pure-white dahlia, preferably with a simpler flower shape - try a waterlily such as Le Castel for a pleasing contrast.
+In a border, it would work well with a pure-white dahlia, preferably with a simpler flower shape - try a waterlily variety for a pleasing contrast.
 Dahlias also look lovely with grasses, bringing a more relaxed, informal meadow feel.
 Something with fluffy white or purple flowerheads would look good with Tartan, one of the pretty pennisetums perhaps.

 Planting Instructions